WEBINAR

 Final Thoughts

 Testing for XSS threats is important.
 Instead of just throwing a lot of random payloads into an application, take the time to check each piece of input.
+Instead, try enumerating what is being blocked or sanitized by the application and find alternatives to bypass the restrictions.
 This way, you’re sure to catch any weak spots.

 Back to Blog